The Concept of Time: A Grand Unified Reaction Platform: Introduction

-In this paper, we review some current different concepts of time.
-We explain how a conceptual shift paradigm is happen when we consider the universe as a whole instead of a part of the universe.
+In this paper, we intend to show how to define certain boundaries between physics in different dimensions, through which a conceptual shift paradigm occurs.
+Following this explanation, we intend to introduce a reference platform based on which the grand unified theory may be described and explained.
+Therefore, we review some current different concepts of time, Firstly.
+Then, we explain how a conceptual shift paradigm is happen when we consider the universe as a whole instead of a part of the universe.
 Also, we explain how some specific concepts, such as the level of awareness (LoA), obligated minimum boundary between things and obligated minimum boundary between past and future can help us in planning a grand unified reaction platform (GURP) for explaining the different concepts of time and thinking about the different physical paradigms.
 The structure of article as follows: in section II, the different current concepts of time are reviewed.
 The concept of the grand unified reaction platform is explained in section III.
 The summary is provided in section IV.